Towards Robust ResNet: A Small Step but A Giant Leap: Background and Notations

+where $t \in T$ is the time along the feature transformations and $\mathbf{x} \in X $ is a feature vector of dimension $d$. \end{definition} Let $\mathbf{x}(t)$ denote a transformed feature vector at time $t$.
+Given an initial input feature vector $\mathbf{x}(0)$, a PDE $\dot{\mathbf{x}} = f(t, \mathbf{x})$ gives rise to the \emph{initial value problem} (IVP).
 A solution to an IVP is a function of time $t$.
-For example, we have IVP $\dot{x} = -2.3 x, x(0) = 1.0$.
-Thus, we can easily derive its analytic solution $x(t) = e ^{-2.3 t}$ as shown in Figure~\ref{fig:vis_euler_method}.
-However, for more complicated PDEs, it is not always feasible to obtain an analytic solution.
-Rather, their solutions are approximated by numerical methods, of which the explicit Euler method (shown in Definition \ref{Euler-Method} in next section) is the most classic example.
+For example, consider the IVP: $\dot{x} = -2.3x$ and $x(0) = 1$.
+Then, its analytic solution can be derived as $x(t) = \exp(-2.3 t)$, as shown in Fig.~\ref{fig:vis_euler_method}.
+For more complicated PDEs, it is not always possible to derive an analytic solution.
+So, their solutions are approximated by numerical methods, of which the explicit Euler method (see Definition~\ref{Euler-Method} below) is the most classic example.